mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Hi, I'm Michael.
 I'm a software developer, and the founder of [TinyPilot](https://tinypilotkvm.com), an independent computer hardware company.
 I started the company in 2020, and it now earns $60-80k/month in revenue and employs six other people.

-Every month, I publish a retrospective like this one to share how things are going with my business and my professional life, overall.
+Every month, I publish a retrospective like this one to share how things are going with my business and in my professional life overall.
 {{</notice>}}

 ## Highlights